Fishmans: 2004–present: Reunions, cult popularity, and reissues

 Since 2006, the band has played a number live shows at festivals.
 On May 3, 2011, Fishmans held a three-hour-long revival concert at Hibiya Nozon which was recorded and distributed on DVD by Kampsite TV (Japanese Internet broadcaster for Japanese indies, music videos and other video productions) in similar fashion to the Fishmans Space Shower TV episodes printed in 2007.
 The DVD was titled Live 2011/5.3 at Hibiya Open-Air Concert Hall "A Piece of Future".
 In 2016, the group played 3 shows in Nagoya, Tokyo and Osaka featuring a number of original band members and guests.
 Most recently in February 2019, Fishmans collaborated live with Japanese jazz-rock group cero at Zepp Tokyo, a venue Fishmans would visit for the first time in 20 years.
 This was in similar fashion to a live show Fishmans had recorded with Japanese J-pop group Sakanaction in 2012.
+Fishmans performed a series of shows in 2023 to celebrate the 27th anniversary of Long Season.

-In August 2018, all of Fishmans' music was contributed to Spotify, iTunes and YouTube for streaming purposes, although much of their lesser-known material remains obscure.
-Nevertheless, this has helped to significantly increase Fishmans' fanbase, especially overseas in North America and Europe.
+On August 2018, Fishmans' music was added to Spotify, iTunes and YouTube for streaming purposes, which has helped to increase Fishmans' fanbase, especially overseas in North America and Europe.
+They have also gained a significant amount of new recognition through internet forums such as /mu/ and Rate Your Music.